New to running queries in Honeycomb? Check out the introduction to building queries!

 You can now run the updated query to get the breakdown you wanted:

-After you create a derived column, it’ll remain available for reuse in later queries.
+After you create a derived column, it will remain available for reuse in later queries.
 You can view the list of derived columns, add new ones, and delete old derived columns by going to your dataset’s schema page (from the query page, click “Overview”, then “Schema”).

 Derived columns are composed of functions with some number of arguments enclosed in parenthesis.
 All function names are all-capital, case-sensitive: